 Note: We have not yet had an opportunity to test OVPN's new WireGuard-enabled desktop apps.
 We'll update this section once we have test results, particularly speed test results.

 OVPN gives you quite a few advanced options for configuring exactly how the VPN functions, as you can see here:

 What OVPN doesn't give you is strong streaming options.
 While it does have some limited streaming capabilities, the other VPNs we cover here are all better options if streaming is a top priority for you.

-But if great security and privacy in a small, high-quality WireGuard VPN is what you seek, OVPN could be your answer.
-Just beware that unlike services such as NordVPN with their 30-day guarantees, OVPN offers a 10 day money back guarantee.
+But if great security and privacy in a small, high-quality VPN with WireGuard support is what you seek, OVPN could be your answer.
+Just be aware that unlike services such as NordVPN with their 30-day guarantees, OVPN offers a 10-day money back guarantee.

-For more information on this quality WireGuard VPN service, see our full OVPN review.
+For more information on this quality WireGuard-capable VPN service, see our full OVPN review.

-VyprVPN – Strong WireGuard performance at a premium price
+VyprVPN – Strong WireGuard performance, but an above-average price

 VyprVPN has been around for several years, doing okay but nothing spectacular.
 But in 2021, VyprVPN made numerous strides that moved it into the top rank of VPNs.
 Based in Switzerland, it is an audited no-logs VPN provider that has included WireGuard in most of their VPN apps since 2020.